louisameline/observe_evented/README.md

 // Logged :
 //
 // The property "fruit" was updated, its value is "cherry"
-// A property "vegetable" was created, its value is "pea"
+// A property "vegetable" was added, its value is "pea"
 ```

 As you can see, Observe_evented sends events as if the object went directly from its original state to its final one, that is to say :